JuanjoVG/MultimodalNaiveBayes/README.md

     return terms
 ```

-The *get_terms* method gets a parameter *text* that contains an string that represents the text of a row.
-The method remove the punctuation characters, transform the text to lowercase and return an array with all the terms of the text.
+The *get_terms* method gets a parameter *text* that contains a string that represents the text of a row.
+The method removes the punctuation characters, transform the text to lowercase and return an array with all the terms of the text.

 ### add_term_to_model